NLnetLabs/rtrtr/doc/manual/source/installation.rst

    .. group-tab:: Ubuntu

-       To install a Routinator package, you need the 64-bit version of one of these Ubuntu versions:
+       To install ab RTRTR package, you need the 64-bit version of one of these Ubuntu versions:

          - Ubuntu Focal 20.04 (LTS)